Quicklift Portland, Vancouver, Salem

-The QuickLift is one of the latest facial rejuvenation options offered by Portland plastic surgery provider Dr. Ronald DeMars.
-Less invasive than a traditional facelift, the QuickLift significantly improves the appearance of a prematurely aging face, but with marginal downtime.
+The QuickLift is one of the latest facial rejuvenation options offered by Dr. Ronald DeMars.
+The QuickLift significantly improves the appearance of a prematurely aging face, but with less downtime than a traditional facelift.
 Read on to learn about this exciting treatment option.
 Interested Portland QuickLift candidates should contact the office of Dr. DeMars for more information.

 What QuickLift Treats

 QuickLift improves the appearance of the mid to lower face, as well as the upper neck.
 It is great for people with mild to moderate skin laxity in the lower cheeks, along the jawline and underneath the chin.
 Please note: QuickLift will not affect the eye area.
 Dr. DeMars will likely recommend an eyelid lift or forehead lift for people with aged, angry or tired-looking eyes.